-2 The Company has entered into commitment line agreements with three of its partner banks in order to efficiently procure working capital.
-In addition, its consolidated subsidiaries BizReach, Inc., Visional Incubation, Inc., BINAR, Inc., and Trabox, Inc. have entered into bank overdraft agreements with one of their banks in order to efficiently procure working capital.
+- 1 Receivables from contracts with customers included in accounts receivable trade are presented in "Notes (Revenue Recognition), 3., (1) Balance of Contract Assets, Contract Liabilities, etc." in the consolidated balance sheets. - 2 The Company has entered into commitment line agreements with three of its partner banks in order to efficiently procure working capital.
+In addition, its consolidated subsidiaries BizReach, Inc., IEYASU, Inc., M&A Succeed, Inc., Trabox, Inc., and Visional Incubation, Inc. (currently Assured, Inc.) have entered into bank overdraft agreements with one of their banks in order to efficiently procure working capital.